Aliases for MAPK8IP1 Gene

 This gene encodes a regulator of the pancreatic beta-cell function.
 It is highly similar to JIP-1, a mouse protein known to be a regulator of c-Jun amino-terminal kinase (Mapk8).
 This protein has been shown to prevent MAPK8 mediated activation of transcription factors, and to decrease IL-1 beta and MAP kinase kinase 1 (MEKK1) induced apoptosis in pancreatic beta cells.
 This protein also functions as a DNA-binding transactivator of the glucose transporter GLUT2.
 RE1-silencing transcription factor (REST) is reported to repress the expression of this gene in insulin-secreting beta cells.
 This gene is found to be mutated in a type 2 diabetes family, and thus is thought to be a susceptibility gene for type 2 diabetes. [provided by RefSeq, May 2011]

 GeneCards Summary for MAPK8IP1 Gene

 MAPK8IP1 (Mitogen-Activated Protein Kinase 8 Interacting Protein 1) is a Protein Coding gene.
 Diseases associated with MAPK8IP1 include diabetes mellitus, noninsulin-dependent and cervix small cell carcinoma.
-Among its related pathways are ERK Signaling and Akt Signaling.
+Among its related pathways are MAPK signaling pathway and Akt Signaling.
 GO annotations related to this gene include identical protein binding and kinesin binding.
 An important paralog of this gene is MAPK8IP2.

 UniProtKB/Swiss-Prot for MAPK8IP1 Gene